-- Guidelines for proper installation and use are provided in your Owner's Packet.
+- For installation and use, reference the sheet included in your Owner's Packet.

-• Care And Maintenance
+Care And Maintenance

-- Outriggers should be washed with freshwater, a mild soap and a soft cloth.
-The outrigger poles should be sprayed down with freshwater.
-Never use acidic or abrasive cleaners on outriggers. - A periodic waxing of your outriggers is suggested if your boat is frequently exposed to salt water.
+- Outriggers should be washed with freshwater, mild soap, and a soft cloth.
+Never use abrasive cleaners on outriggers. - A periodic waxing is suggested if your outriggers are exposed to salt water.
 The wax will provide a protective coating and seal the pores of the metal.
 A non-abrasive high quality marine or automotive wax is recommended.
 Before storage, clean and wax the outriggers. - During assembly, grease all threads, bolts, and tubes where one section is inserted into another.
-Once a year disassemble and regrease all applicable surfaces.
+Disassemble and regrease all applicable surfaces on an annual basis.